 - In what Diversity, Equity, and Inclusion-related work, in relation to teaching and learning, have proposed team members already engaged?

-- What are preliminary ideas of outcome your team will be trying to achieve, through participation in the group in AY20-21?
+- What are preliminary ideas of outcomes your team will be trying to achieve, through participation in the group?

 - What assets do team members bring to this community?
 (In other words, are there resources or knowledge areas that you would be willing to share to build our collective expertise?)